 What are the qualities of Nehemiah?

 He was differentiated, effective, and noble and the king enjoyed him.
 Nehemiah was also a godly guy who feared God.
-Let us analyze his excellent leadership qualities and compare it to modern-day leaders.
+Let us analyze his excellent leadership qualities and compare them to modern-day leaders.

 Why is the book of Nehemiah crucial?

-The book of Nehemiah records an important time period in Jewish history, which included the restoring of the city of Jerusalem along with the rebuilding of the spiritual lives of the Jews who had actually returned from captivity.
+The book of Nehemiah records an important period in Jewish history, which included the restoration of the city of Jerusalem along with the rebuilding of the spiritual lives of the Jews who had returned from captivity.

 Where is Nehemiah found in the Bible?